gideongeny/STREAMLUX/README.md

 - **Profile page**: allowing to change profile photo, name, email, password, verify, delete account after reauthentication
 - **Comment system**: Allowing to give reactions, see who reacts to a comment (sorted and filter out the 3 most popular reactions), reply to a comment, edit, delete, hide, sort by latest/popular and load more comment

-### New Features (StreamLux)
+### New Features (StreamLux Ultimate)
-- **Live Sports Streaming**: Direct integration with SportsLive.run for live sports streaming (Note: Sports API temporarily disabled to ensure website stability)
+- **Advanced Sports Dashboard**: Fully integrated internal sports hub.
+  - **Live Scores & Real-time Tickers**: Re-enabled sports API backend for live football, basketball, and more.
+  - **Integrated Channels**: Access to live broadcasts from **SuperSport**, **Sky Sports**, **beIN Sports**, **ESPN**, **Fox Sports**, and **Canal+**.
+  - **Internal Navigation**: No more external redirects; browse, select, and watch games within the StreamLux app.
+  - **Dynamic Stream Links**: Intelligent discovery of match sources for live events.
+- **Daily TV Release Calendar**: A beautiful, weekly grid for tracking all new TV show releases, ensuring you never miss an episode.
+- **Content Request System**: A dedicated hub for users to request specific movies, TV shows, or sports events directly via the app.
+- **Vertical Short Dramas**: Discover high-intensity, vertical short dramas (TikTok-style) directly on the home page.
+- **Social Discussion Layer**: Integrated comment and discussion system on all watch pages for a collaborative viewing experience.
-- **World Cinema Discovery**: Explore movies and TV shows from Africa, Asia, Latin America, Middle East, and more with beautiful category images
+- **World Cinema Discovery**: Explore movies and TV shows from Africa, Asia, Latin America, Middle East, and more with beautiful category images.
 - **Enhanced Content Categories**:
   - 🔥 Most Trending Now
   - 👻 Horror Movies